pangtodd/MarkRussellSite/README.md

 * markdown
 * considering Svelte, but might be overkill.

-## Description: website for author client/friend
+## Description: website for author client

-A friend of mine has successfully become an author, publishing novels and quite a few comic books.
-He didn't have a website yet, so I offered to build him one and help him get it hosted.
+Website for author- they weren't quite sure what they wanted, so I researched a few other sites of other comic book authors.
+I came up with the initial design, and at the author's request, I added a "coming soon" section.
+I wanted to give him the ability to update his own site, so I ended up using an iFrame linked to a google slide that he could adjust himself.

 ## Setup/Installation Requirements

-* you can view the website [tdb] (tbd) or you can cut and paste this into your browser: www.somesite.com
+* you can view the website at [www.markRussellBooks.com] (https://markrussellbooks.com) or you can cut and paste this into your browser: www.markrussellbooks.com
 * If you want see the code/files on your local machine, follow the steps below:
 * If you don't have git installed on your machine, follow these [instructions.](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)
 * via your terminmal, navigate to the directory you want to store my files in.